When and How to Use Microsoft Copilot Chat

-When can Copilot be used in Academic Courses?
+When can Copilot Chat be used in Academic Courses?

 As defined by the Faculty Senate Rules Committee, the use of generative AI platforms to complete academic work in any way is prohibited unless otherwise noted by the instructor.